Cosmetic Dentistry for the Bright, White Smile You’ve Always Wanted.

 Smile enhancement can have dramatic results on your overall appearance; even the smallest step can boost your confidence, self-esteem, and make you want to smile more.
 With modern advances in cosmetic dentistry, cosmetic dental procedures can range from a basic color correction to replacing missing teeth, and everything in between.
 There is no longer any reason to be self conscious about your smile.

 Today, cosmetic dentistry is more popular than ever, from whitening and shaping to closing spaces and replacing teeth.
-And cosmetic dentists have a wide array of tools and techniques at their disposal for improving the look of your smile.
+Cosmetic dentists have a wide array of tools and techniques at their disposal for improving the look of your smile.

 Does your smile need some cosmetic dentistry help?
 A little brightening and whitening by a cosmetic dentist can go a long way.
-If you live anywhere in Midland Park, NJ or Bergen Co., NJ, and you would like to talk about enhancing your smile, call Dr. Anthony (Tony) Caramico at Midland Park Family Dentistry: (201) 447-5555.
+If you would like to talk about enhancing your smile, call Dr. Anthony (Tony) Caramico at Midland Park Family Dentistry: (201) 447-5555.